 Introduction to Kafka Zookeeper

 Zookeeper is an important part of Apache Kafka.
 Zookeeper is a cornerstone for so many distributed applications, as it provides fantastic features.
-Zookeeper is used by Apache Kafka to store information regarding the Kafka cluster, as well as user info, in short, we can say that Zookeeper stores metadata about the Kafka cluster.
+Apache Kafka uses a zookeeper to store information regarding the Kafka cluster and user info; in short, we can say that Zookeeper stores metadata about the Kafka cluster.
 It’s important to us to understand what Zookeeper is and how Kafka fits with it.
-We’ll see what Zookeeper does in-depth and we’ll learn why we need to use it.
+We’ll see what Zookeeper does in-depth, and we’ll learn why we need to use it.

 What is Kafka Zookeeper?

 Zookeeper is a centralized, open-source software that manages distributed applications.
-It provides a basic collection of primitives for the implementation of higher-level synchronization, framework management, groups, and naming services.
+It provides a basic collection of primitives to implement higher-level synchronization, framework management, groups, and naming services.
 It is planned to be programmable and simple to use.
-The well-known companies that use Zookeeper are Yahoo, Twitter, Netflix, and Facebook these are just a few names.
+The well-known companies that use Zookeeper are Yahoo, Twitter, Netflix, and Facebook.
+These are just a few names.

 It keeps track of information that need to be synchronized across your cluster.
 Information such as: